The young man knows the rules, but the old man knows the exceptions.-Oliver WendellÂ Holmes

 We are happy to give you early information about our next Annual Meeting.
 As in previous years it will be at the Best Western Executive Court and Banquet Facility near the Manchester-Boston Regional airport in Manchester, NH, on Friday, October 24, 2014.
 Common requests we have been hearing over the years have been to have more information about finances, so this Annual Meeting will be entirely devoted to various ways finances play a role as we transition to this next stage of our lives.

 Our morning speaker is the highly regarded Robert Powell, Editor of Retirement Weekly, an online publication of the Wall Street Journal's Market Watch.
 His topic is "The Pitfalls and Challenges of Retirement: 15 Risks to Consider".
-We will post the afternoon program as soon as it has been confirmed.
+The afternoon will begin with David Miller from Bank of America presenting a workshop on “Understanding your Cash-flow to Maximize the Sale of your Dental Practice."
+More of the afternoon program will be described as soon as it has been confirmed.

 Recently I was in Boston at the 2014 Yankee Dental Conference, the fifth largest dental meeting in the country.
 The conference was all-encompassing as well as an opportunity to connect with interested and interesting colleagues.
 While there I ran into Phil, a Northeast Regional Board friend from Maine.
 Phil seemed "out of place", manning a booth as a "Salesman" for a public health clinic.
 Our subsequent conversation was enlightening.
 He shared career decisions similar to those faced by most of us in the ARD and sent me this email continuing our discussion.
 I think his story is relevant, insightful and provides another perspective as we transition through this stage in our lives.
 This is Phil’s message to me, and to all of us:

 Ed note: click on an image to view the larger version.